Sublime-Instincts/BetterTwig/README.md

 Since a user can have more than one templating language package installed, this package doesn't support `.html` directly.
 To get highlighting for `.html` files with Twig code and all the other features this package provides, you can follow any of the two approaches given below

 1. Go to the bottom right status bar item that displays information on current syntax and click on that when the currently open file is any `.html` file.
-From there go to `Open all with current extensions as ...` and scroll to select `Twig`.
+From there go to `Open all with current extensions as ...` and scroll to select `HTML (Twig)`.
 You should now be good to go.

 2. When the currently open file is a `.twig` file, from the main menu, go to `Preferences -> Settings -- Syntax Specific`.
 This should open a 2 column new window, with the default settings on the right and a user settings on the left.
 In the user settings, add the following, save & close.